 The Holding Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Business Responsibility Report, Sustainability Report and Director's Report including annexure to the Director's Report of the Annual Report of the Group including its associates, but does not include the consolidated financial statements and our auditor's report thereon.
+The other information comprises the information included in the Business Responsibility Report, Sustainability Report and Director's Report of the Annual Report of the Group including its associates, but does not include the consolidated financial statements and our auditor's report thereon.